rhermitt/MarchMadnessSimulator/README.md

 When you run Simulator.java, you will be prompted for "the files file".
 This is a file containing the teams file and either, neither, or both of the optional First Four Seeds Files and Winners Files.

-IMPORTANT: If you choose not to use any or both of the optional files, you must create blank lines on both lines 2 and 3 in the files file.
+IMPORTANT: If you choose not to use either or both of the optional files, you must create blank lines on both lines 2 and 3 in the files file.
 This means that your files file should always be 4 lines, even if only the first one has content.

 The file should be formatted as follows: